sys-uos/TASE/README.md

    <img src="./pics/example_heatmap.png" alt="TASE Heatmap" width="300">
 </div>

+---

 ## Adapting TASE for custom Deployment

-The minimal working example above serves as a good reference for adapting TASE to a custom deployment.
+The minimal working example above is a good reference for adapting TASE to a custom deployment.
 The main steps need to be adjusted based on specific requirements.
-It is recommended to experiment with different parameters when applying and visualizing the results.
+Experimenting with different parameters when applying and visualizing the results is recommended.

 1. **Create a Custom Species Class**: Define a new class that inherits from core.species.Species and set the required attributes:
 ```